All GLP-1 medications from licensed 503A pharmacies Browse Products

 Setting Up Your Tracking System

-The best tracking system is one you will actually use.
+The best tracking system is one you'll actually use.
 Start simple and build from there.

 At minimum, track three things daily: your weight (same time each morning), any side effects, and your dose on injection day.
 Use a dedicated app, a simple spreadsheet, or even a paper journal.